jentoobento/rn-blur/README.md

 - `cd ios`, `pod install` (The name of module should be in green)
 - `react-native run-ios` (Gives the same error about linking manually but the app will still open)

+### Interesting Notes

+- The maximium blur amount for the module is 100 on iOS, for Android it is 32 (About 20 is sufficiently blurry for me personally)
+-